StefanJelner/risland.js/README.md

 #### `$closest`

 This is the closest ancestor of the event target.
+See [`Element.closest()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/closest).
 Imagine the following structure:

 ```html
 <a class="foo" href="http://www.foo.com">